Medicare Advantage Plans

 How Medicare Part D Coverage Works

 Each Part D plan sets its own monthly premium, deductible, and cost-sharing amounts.
-Comparing plans annually helps ensure you’re getting coverage that meets your current medication needs.
+Comparing plans annually helps ensure you’re getting coverage that matches your current medication needs.

 Understanding Drug Tiers and Pharmacy Costs